You’ve heard the term, “drop it like a bad habit.” Well, why are so called bad habits so hard to break?

 If you read my post on setting & crushing your goals, you know it’s crucial to re-commit to that new intention of yours EDD (every damn day, to those hip to the game).
 There’s a reason for that.
 In fact, there’s SCIENCE behind it!
 And it’s majorly effective & relatable.

-I recently listened to a podcast titled something along the lines of “Change Your Brain, Change Your Habits,” and it was the PERFECT backup I needed for this one-month-into-the-New-Year post.
+I recently listened to a podcast titled something along the lines of “Change Your Brain, Change Your Habits,” and it was the PERFECT backup I needed to help you drop old habits.
 Now stick with me here because we’re about to visualize …

 - Write down the habit you want to drop